zhangming4153/zhangming4153.github.io/index.md

 ## About Me

 I am a first-year Master student at Renmin University of China working on statistics, machine learning, and point process modeling.
 I previously earned a Bachelor's degree in Financial Mathematics at Shandong University, and spent three years as a private math/economics instructor in Zhejiang.
-I am also interested in non-fiction writing, endurance sports, and volunteer fieldwork.
+I am interested in non-fiction writing, endurance sports, and volunteer fieldwork.
 Here is my [[CV]](assets/CV_MingZhang_en.pdf)[[简历]](assets/CV_MingZhang_zh.pdf).

 ## Research Interests